Women and girls in the Philippines are in need of your support.

 • Mary Therese Norbe

-• Evaluation / Research, Gender, Reports & Publications
+• Evaluation / Research, Reports & Publications, Women and Girls

 The Open Government Partnership (OGP) is a multilateral initiative to advance open government through collaboration between government and civil society.
 Governments work with civil society in multi-stakeholder forums to co-create Action Plans that contain commitments to advance transparency, participation, and accountability.